RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Multi--tenant-Web-Connection-Applications.md

-﻿Multi-tenant applications are Web applications that use a single Web Connection server instance to service multiple Web clients using a separate Web site or Web virtual.
+Multi-tenant applications are Web applications that use a single Web Connection server instance to service multiple Web clients using a separate Web site or Web virtual.
 Each **tenant** perceives that they are running their own Web site while in fact all the logic is handled by a single backend that switches the execution context at runtime based on the site or virtual or other tenant identifier.

 ### Understanding Web Connection Servers in IIS Applications
 IIS segments Web sites or Virtual Directories into **Applications**.
 IIS segments into isolated application domains with their own private memory and execution space.
 This space isn't a process, but rather a sub-process using logical separation inside of a single process.
 You can have many applications in a single IIS Application Pool which is the host process (w3wp.exe) that can host one or more Web sites or virtuals.
 Each Site or Virtual is separate even though they may be running inside of the same process/Application Pool.